Changissnz/nu_merchant_principal/README.md

 a way for the "lust" diagram to terminate: the agent has conclusively demonstrated "no lust".

-A last statement on "pride" is in order, after the diagram PPP1:
-"pride" is a great mystery, in many of its forms, because the prideful can be unusually deceptive to accomplish their wanted tasks.
+After the diagram PPP1 that models how "pride" and "lust" behaves, a last statement on "pride" is in order: "pride" is a great mystery, in many of its forms, because the prideful can be unusually deceptive to accomplish their wanted tasks.
 Perhaps "pride" is not the word.
 Perhaps?